lmc297/BTyper/README.md

 and "species" refers to the species of the best-matching organism using NCBI's BLAST server (https://blast.ncbi.nlm.nih.gov/Blast.cgi)

 * **If 16S rDNA typing is being performed (-\-s True):**
-A tab-separated line containing strain information of the best-matching of 9 *B. cereus* group type strains, percent identity, and percent coverage.
+A tab-separated line containing strain information of the best-matching of 18 *B. cereus* group type strains (9 if using the legacy 16S rDNA database), percent identity, and percent coverage.
 Interpret this information at your own risk, as 16S rDNA sequencing is NOT recommended for typing *B. cereus* group isolates.

 **genefiles**
 *directory*